apache/mxnet/docs/how_to/distributed_training.md

 #### Distribution of parameter arrays
 Each server doesn't necessarily store all the parameter arrays.
-Arrays are distributed across different servers, the decision on which server stores a particular array is picked at random.
+Arrays are distributed across different servers.
+The decision of which server stores a particular array is made by picking a server at random.
 The worker processes are unaware of this distribution because kvstore ensures that when a particular key is being pulled, this request is sent to the server which has the corresponding value.
 If the value of some key is very large, it may be sharded across different servers.
 Again, this is handled internally, so that the worker does not have to do anything different.